 Repeated failure to comply with Minnesota Housing's Fair Housing policies, procedures, or requirements will be penalized.
 Minnesota Housing will impose up to a -25 point penalty on future housing credit developments to all parties involved in ownership and/or management on the development(s) that repeatedly are found in non-compliance.
 The penalty points will be in effect for four funding rounds following notification of the assessment of the negative points by Minnesota Housing.
-This also applies to tax-exempt tax credit projects, owners, and managers.
+This also applies to tax credit projects financed by tax exempt volume limited bonds, owners, and managers.